jadenmounteer/DateBot/README.md

 # DateBot
 An artificial intelligence robot here to help you find the perfect date

-So far, Google Chrome is the only compatible browser.
-Multiple browser support is currently in progress.
+COMPATIBILITY: The app is compatible with any browser on desktop and on mobile.
+Unfortunately, however, the app does not work on iPhone as it uses expiremental technology that is blocked by the mobile device.
+Compatibility with iPhone is in progress.

 You can access the app here: https://jadenmounteer.github.io/DateBot/